 Who Are Your Customers?

-Spend some time thinking about your customers.
+Spend some time thinking about the persona of your customers.
 If you have customers now, ask yourself if they’re the customers you want.
 If they’re not, you need to identify what your ideal customer looks like and how you’re going to appeal to them.

 Where Are Your Customers?